 Oregon has significant small hydropower resources—but they might not be where you expect.

-If you have a hydropower resource and are interested in using it to generate electricity, contact Jed Jorgensen at 503.445.7611.
+If you have a hydropower resource and are interested in using it to generate electricity, contact Kyle Petrocine at firstname.lastname@example.org.

-Depending on your project’s complexity, you may need a feasibility study or expert assistance to move through permitting or utility interconnection.
-Energy Trust may provide up to $200,000 in support for these and other types of project development activities, and we can help you identify engineers or other experts with the experience to help.
+It’s helpful to start with a feasibility study or expert assistance to move through permitting or utility interconnection.
+Energy Trust can provide up to $200,000 in support for these and other types of project development activities, and we can help you identify engineers or other experts with the experience to help.

-Energy Trust provides support for expert project development assistance including, but not limited to, grant writing assistance, feasibility studies, final design, permitting, utility interconnection and construction management.
-We may pay up to 50 percent of the cost of hiring an outside consultant to provide expert assistance for these activities, up to a maximum of $200,000.
+Energy Trust provides project development assistance including, but not limited to, grant writing assistance, feasibility studies, final design, permitting, and utility interconnection.
+We can pay up to 50% of the cost of hiring an outside consultant to provide expert assistance for these activities, up to a maximum of $200,000.

 Project development assistance forms

-Incentive levels are based on a project’s cost in comparison to the market value of the energy produced, called above-market cost.
-There is no cap or fixed percentage of the amount of above-market costs we will pay.
-In return for our funding contribution, we ask for a negotiated share of the project’s Renewable Energy Certificates, which are held in trust for the ratepayers who contribute to Energy Trust.
+Energy Trust provides incentives towards the construction costs of your hydro project.
+Incentive levels are based on a project’s cost in comparison to the market value of the energy produced, or “above-market cost”.
+A potential installation incentive is based on a net-present value assessment that accounts for all the project’s costs and revenues.
+In return for our funding contribution, we ask for a negotiated share of the project’s Environmental Attributes (e.g. Renewable Energy Certificates), which are held in trust for the ratepayers who pay the public purpose charge that funds our work.

-Not sure if you have enough head (pressure) and flow (moving water) to generate hydroelectricity?
+Not sure if you have enough head (pressure) and flow (moving water) to generate hydropower?
 Unsure what those terms mean?
-Take a few minutes to learn how hydroelectric systems work to harness the energy in moving water.
+Take a few minutes to learn how hydropower systems work to harness the energy in moving water.

 This Intro to Hydropower (© 2008 Home Power Inc.) article includes explanations of the terminology and system components involved in hydropower and gives simple techniques for estimating the capacity of hydrological resources, particularly streams.

-There are different state and federal permitting requirement for hydropower depending on a project’s size and location.
-For first-time developers, the permitting and utility interconnection processes can seem especially daunting.
-As described on the Details tab, Energy Trust offers Project Development Assistance incentives to encourage developers to engage permitting professionals to speed up the development process.
+There are different state and federal permitting requirements for hydropower depending on a project’s size and location.
+For first-time developers, the permitting and utility interconnection processes can seem daunting.
+As described on the Details tab, Energy Trust offers Project Development Assistance incentives to encourage developers to hire permitting professionals to speed up the development process.

 Learn about the federal permitting requirements for your project here.